Hammad1024/Life_Expectancy_Model/README.md

 # Life_Expectancy_Model-
-I developed a machine learning model that predict life expectancy with impressive accuracy.
+Developed a ML model to predict life expectancy, employing rigorous EDA, feature engineering, and cross-validation techniques.
+Designed and implemented a user-friendly web app using streamlit to facilitate easy access and interpretation of results.